 Type of Pan To Use

 I used a loaf pan that was about 9-inch x 5-inch.
 If your pan is smaller, for example, your cook time may vary.
-When cooking ground chicken meatloaf, it should reach a minimum internal cooking temperature of 165 degrees Fahrenheit.
+When cooking ground chicken meatloaf, it should reach a minimum internal temperature of 165 degrees Fahrenheit.
 An instant-read meat thermometer is your best friend here.

 Tip: After greasing your loaf pan, line it with parchment paper (just the bottom and two longest sides, with some hanging over the sides), then grease again.